 Netcare Travel Clinic +27 21 419 3172

-Contact the clinic if you plan to travel to a malaria-afflicted area in South Africa or a neighbouring country, such as Mozambique.
+Contact the clinic if you plan to travel to a malaria-afflicted area in South Africa or a neighboring country, such as Mozambique.

 Somerset Hospital (state) +27 21 402 6911